-The building and entrance should be clearly marked with the name, phone number and hours of the clinic.
-The area around the entrance should be clean and neat.
+The building and entrance should be clearly marked with the facility name, phone number and hours of the clinic.
+The area around the entrance should be clean, neat and odor-free.
 The entrance should be easily accessible.
 Convenient parking is an important feature if you will be driving there.

-Upon entering, you should notice that the lobby is clean, well-organized and relatively odorless.
-Noise and chaos are generally not good signs (but are occasionally unavoidable in an animal clinic, but it will hopefully be kept to a minimum.
+Upon entering, you should notice that the lobby is clean, well-organized, and relatively odorless.
+Noise and chaos are sometimes unavoidable in an animal clinic, but it will hopefully be kept to a minimum.
 The staff members should greet you and your pet warmly upon arrival.
-Bonus points if they greet you and your pet by name (if you have been to that clinic multiple times before).
-Either way, you should get the feeling they are happy to see you.
+Bonus points if they greet you and your pet by name!
+No matter what, you should get the feeling they are happy to see you.

 Waiting to See the Vet

-Seating should be available and relatively comfortable, but it shouldn't matter because the wait should not be very long (if you have an appointment and arrived on time).
-For any brief waiting time, there should be coffee and water available at the very least.
+Seating should be available and relatively comfortable, but it shouldn't be a major factor because the wait should not be very long (provided you have an appointment and have arrived on time).
+For any brief waiting time, there will ideally be coffee and water available.
 In general, you should be seen within a few minutes of your appointment time.
-Note: wait time can be affected by emergencies through no fault of the vet or staff.
+Of course, your wait time can be affected by emergencies through no fault of the vet or staff.
 If this situation occurs, the staff should communicate with you about the wait.
 Repeat instances of waiting or very long wait times are not good signs.

 Any staff members you encounter (veterinary technicians, veterinary assistants, receptionists, kennel assistants, veterinarians) should greet you and your pet warmly.
-Staff members should appear caring, calm, competent and courteous.
+Staff members should appear caring, calm, competent, and courteous.
 Everyone should be willing and able to communicate with you effectively about your pet.
-Staff should make sure all of your questions have been answered.
+The staff should make sure all of your questions have been answered.